RadioShack Keeps it Clean and Green

 Leading the Charge to Recycle Rechargeable Batteries

-As more and more electronics rely on rechargeable batteries, the proper disposal of these batteries is a growing concern.
+As more and more electronics rely on rechargeable batteries, the need to properly disposal of these batteries grows.
 By properly recycling rechargeable batteries for reuse, you can help to conserve natural resources and reduce the impact on landfills.

 RadioShack is at the forefront of the rechargeable battery recycling cause.
-As the first national retailer to partner with the Rechargeable Battery Recycling Corporation (RBRC, which operates Call2Recycle), RadioShack has collected more than 5 million pounds of rechargeable batteries since 1994, more than any other retailer.
-Through our partnership with the RBRC, consumers can drop off their used rechargeable batteries at thousands of convenient RadioShack locations in the United States at no cost.
+As the first national retailer to partner with Call2Recycle, RadioShack has collected more than 7 million pounds of rechargeable batteries since 1994, more than any other retailer.
+Through our partnership with Call2Recycle, consumers can drop off their used rechargeable batteries at thousands of convenient RadioShack locations in the contiguous United States at no cost.

 Recycle Your Old cellphone at RadioShack